dmigwi/go-piparser/README.md

 - `repoOwner` - defines the owner of the repository where the Politeia votes are to be queries from.
 If not set, it defaults to `decred-proposals`
 - `repoName` - defines the name of the repository holding the Politeia votes.
 If not set, it defaults to `mainnet`.
 - `cloneDir` - defines the directory where the said repository will be cloned into.
 If not set, a tmp folder is created and set.
-- `handler` - defines the function that is invoked to trigger the client updates fetch immediately after the parser tool retrieves them.

 ## Fetch the Proposal's Votes